coaka/phr/README.md

 Previous Hop Routing:
 A new routing protocol for VANETs.

-A tutorial on how to use the PHR code in NS2 is provided as follows: directory.
+A tutorial on how to install ns-2.35 on Ubuntu 18.04 then add the PHR code to it is provided as follows:

-Unlike earlier version of Ubuntu, the 18.04 version does not support the direct installation of ns2, because of the latest C/C++ compiler (7.x), but the latest C/C++ compiler supported by ns2 is gcc-4.8.
+The new version of Ubuntu 18.04 does not support the direct installation of ns-2.35, due to the latest C/C++ compiler (7.x), however, the C/C++ compiler version 4.8 is supported by ns2.
 Here, we’re going to install ns2.35 on Ubuntu version 18.04:

 1- Download ns2.35 package.
 https://sourceforge.net/projects/nsnam/files/latest/download/